jason-green-io/papyri/README.md

 convert minecraft maps to the web optional arguments:
-  -h, --help            show this help message and exit --world WORLD         world folder or save folder (this is the folder
+  -h, --help            show this help message and exit --world WORLD         location of your world folder or save folder --includeunlimitedtracking
-                        level.dat is in)
-  --includeunlimitedtracking
                         include maps that have unlimited tracking on, this includes older maps from previous Minecraft versions